Illuminator-team/Illuminator/CONTRIBUTING.md

 If you are a part of the Illuminator team and have write access to the Illuminator GitHub repository, skip to the next subsection [Develop your contribution](CONTRIBUTING.md#develop-your-contribution).
 If you are a first-time contributor, follow the below steps:

 1. Go to the [Illuminator GitHub repository](url-repository) and click on 'Fork'.
-This will create a copy of the aeolis-python repository in your GitHub account.
+This will create a copy of the Illuminator repository in your GitHub account.

 1. Clone the project to your local computer: